Vyral/cindy-gillies/_posts/2019-07-22-community-spotlight-augustine-north.md

 **Augustine is a unique community in our area.** It’s one of &nbsp;few communities that center around a gorgeous golf course and the amenities that go along with it.
 When you look at Augustine, the golf course is usually the first thing that comes to mind, but it’s not the only thing that should.

-**In addition to the great course, homes on Augustine are unique in their lot size.** They range anywhere from a quarter acre to an acre and a half or more.
-Most lots are somewhere between a third and a half of an acre.
+**In addition to the great course, homes in Augustine are unique in their lot size.** They range anywhere from a quarter acre to an acre and a half or more.
+Most lots are somewhere between a third and a half an acre.
 It’s a nice middle ground where the lots aren’t small, but they don’t have to be huge either.

 {% include pullquote.html %}